“Don’t talk to strangers

 Being a hopeful romantic is a burden I take very seriously.
 When I was sixteen, I wrote a poem about how I wish I could stop wanting love; that I could turn off my heart.
 It was really long and pretty much stole every beautiful line from Virginia Woolf’s The Waves.
 I never expected my hopeful romanticism to lead me to a politically charged love affair akin to Romeo + Juliet.
 I couldn’t stop the heart.
 When I said goodbye to this man in Japan, I wrote him an abridged version of the poem.
 The poem that inspired this play.

 What you see now is a labour of love.
-It comes from the beating hearts of three brilliant beings.
+It comes from the beating hearts of some brilliant creatives.
 A boy playing with his girls (gender neutral) to create something joyous.
 Because that’s what I realised after it all.
 That I could sacrifice my morals when it only impacted me—but that’s not the world we live in.
 We’re in this together.
 And my girls hold me even when I feel like wet rubbish.
 I would do anything for them.
 I can’t love someone who wouldn’t do the same.

-DIRECTOR
+• DIRECTOR

 LAURA GOODLET

-PLAYWRIGHT / PERFORMER / PRODUCER
+• PLAYWRIGHT / PERFORMER / PRODUCER

 FLETCHER SCULLY